Crochet Mini Granny Hexagon Stocking Pattern

 - H (5.0 mm) crochet hook

-- Small amounts of (about a half of an ounce total yarn) medium weight/#4 weight yarn (I used 4 colors of Friends Wool from Hobbii in light green, dark green, red, and white)
+- Small amounts of medium weight/#4 weight yarn (approximately a half ounce total, using 4 colors of Friends Wool from Hobbii: light green, dark green, red, and white)

 - Yarn/tapestry needle